IbrahimEl-Shal/CatDogClassifier/README.md

 * All the images were normalized using the mean = [0.485, 0.456, 0.406] and standard deviation = [0.229, 0.224, 0.225].

 #### 2. Models
-The model in the model directory called
+The models Architecture at the model directory are

 * model_1 is structured by two hidden layers, with a kernel size of 5, and a feature map 2 followed by two fully connected layers.
 The rectified-linear activation function (relu) was used over data.
 The last layer for predictions is log_softmax.